 Here's a follow-up article:

 You can easily reproduce these two graphs (very closely) at any web site which can produce graphs of HADCRUT3 temperatures, e.g., WoodForTrees.org.
 It doesn't “work as well” with other temperature indexes.

 BEST shows more more 1957-2008 warming.

 GISTEMP does both of those things.
-(When climate alarmists show only GISTEMP to "prove" their points the're cherry-picking the temperature index that shows what they want to show.)
+(When climate alarmists show only GISTEMP to "prove" their points, the're cherry-picking the temperature index which shows what they want to show.)